 There is a range of places to see in our part of Hampshire and we are only 25 miles from the coast and yet within easy reach of London.

-In Oakhanger itself, there is the Red Lion pub and a 19th century church overlooking the village green.
+In Oakhanger itself, there is a 19th century church overlooking the village green.
 At the edge of the village is Shortheath Common, a site of Special Scientific Interest.
 This ancient common land has been awarded special conservation status in recognition of the habitats it encompasses.

 The Chocolate Frog Tea Rooms ( chocolatefrogcompany.co.uk ), just a few minutes away, offers breakfasts, coffees, light lunches and teas.